att-circ-contrl/TriadDrive/drive-kia-chris/README.md

 holes.
 This solved the durability problem with holes that were threaded in plastic.

+## Notes

+Unsorted notes:

+* There are many incremental variants of the STL files.
+The best way to tell which ones are the final ones is to look at the datestamps (in the `zz-datestamps` folder in the `drive-kia-dev` folder).

+* Kia's STL files and my IGES files all have varying coordinates between parts.
+I've arranged everything in the mockup and re-exported it to the `exported` folder to try to get everything into a consistent coordinate frame.

 _This is the end of the file._